-9.2.3.1 Construction, Operational and Decommissioning Phase Impacts
+9.2.3.1 Construction, operational and decommissioning phase impacts

 All identified impacts: the distance between individual pylons, transmission lines, and substations and individual receptors and the resultant degree of visual exposure will vary considerably, as a function of relative location of each within the study area.
-However, at their closest several receptors will likely be located within 500 m of the transmission corridor, and the level visual exposure is therefore expected to range from moderate to high.
+However, at their closest several receptors will likely be located within 500 m of the transmission corridor, and the level visual exposure is therefore expected to range from moderate to high, and has been conservatively rated as high (3).